Rambler (1813 ship): Career

 The two vessels then sailed in company to Canton.
 As they approached Canton they noticed that the British frigate HMS Doris was there.
 Edes sent Arabella to Macao to take shelter under the Portuguese guns.
 The Portuguese governor ordered Arabella out of Portuguese waters and put a pilot on board and some armed men for her protection.
 The American told the pilot that Arabella was an American ship that had been sailing between Bengal and Batavia but that adverse weather had sent her north to shelter at Canton.
 When Arabella anchored outside Portuguese waters, Doris sent a boarding party to examine her; as they approached, the American prize crew left in a boat and reached Rambler at Whampoa.
 The Chinese government took Doris's seizure of Arabella as an attack by the British on an American vessel and remonstrated with the EIC.
 When the EIC officials pointed out that they had no control over the actions of the Royal Navy.
 The Chinese government then forbade Chinese to work for the EIC.
 The issue escalated with Chinese batteries firing some pro forma shots at Doris, and Doris firing one gun, but without shot.
 The English withdrew from Canton, stopping trade.
 Eventually the Chinese and the British came to agreement that henceforth American vessels would not be permitted sell at Canton prize goods from British vessels.
-Jacob Jones had on board 40 chests of opium, $10,000 dollars in specie, and some other goods.
+Jacob Jones had on board 40 chests of opium, $10,000 in specie, and some other goods.

 Captain O'Brien found he could not sell his prize, Arabella, on the China coast.
 He received orders to proceed to Malacca after his replacement had arrived.
 He wanted to take Arabella with him to try to sell her in Malaya but the night before they were to leave a severe gale caused Arabella to break her cables.
 She then broke up on nearby rocks.

 Return to the United States: Rambler, Jacob Jones, and Tamaamaah, having delivered their orders to the merchant vessels to remain until peace was declared, then loaded cargoes.
-On the night of 17 January 1815 they moved down river from Whampoa.
+On the night of 17 January 1815, they moved down river from Whampoa.
 As they did so, they passed two British men-of-war and about twenty armed East Indiamen that fired on them.